pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       Return the string ("source code") representing an arbitrary object.
 For :data:`stream` objects, only the non-stream part is returned.
 To get the stream data, use :meth:`_getXrefStream`.

       :arg int xref: :data:`xref` number.
-      :arg bool compressed: whether to generate a compressed output or one with nice indentations to ease reading (default).
+      :arg bool compressed: .. versionadded:: 1.14.14 whether to generate a compressed output or one with nice indentations to ease reading or parsing (default).

-         .. versionadded:: 1.14.14

       :rtype: string
       :returns: the string defining the object identified by :data:`xref`.
 Example: